 I know I’m not alone in what seems like the never ending search for the perfect chocolate chip cookie.
-If you’re still wondering if such a thing exists, I promise you that it does…and the recipe is right here.
+If you’re still wondering if such a thing exists, I promise you that it does.
+And they are called Brown Butter Dark Chocolate Chip Cookies.

 Well, let me back track a bit.
 I realize that ‘perfect’ is going to be different for everyone.
 Some like it crunchy, some like it chewy, some like milk chocolate, some like dark chocolate.
-So if your idea of the perfect chocolate chip cookies happens to be a soft, chewy, dark chocolate, super savory kind then I will repeat, the recipe for the perfect cookie is here.
+So if your idea of the perfect chocolate chip cookies happens to be a soft, chewy, dark chocolate, super savory kind then these Brown Butter Dark Chocolate Chip Cookies are what you’re searching for.

 Now, there are a few important things we need to discuss.
 If you want a cookie that’s extra special, it means the recipe is going to have a few extra special things.
 And this cookie does.
 Please, don’t skip these!

 The first thing that makes this cookie different is that it uses browned butter.
 You’re going to make browned butter.
 I first learned of this when I read this recipe from Two Peas and Their Pod.
 Brown butter is made from cooking butter to the point where you begin to cook the milk solids in the butter.
 The color turns a gorgeous amber color, and you’ll see the milk solids settle at the bottom.
 When you’ve created brow butter it will look like this.